So You Don’t Want to Write on the Word…

 In closing, you do not have to paint the entire page to create something beautiful!
 Just as music, clothing and other parts of culture have changed, so has forms of worship.
 Jesus is the same yesterday, today, and forevermore, but we can change the way we worship Him, especially if other ways are not effective.
 I’m a creative, so I struggle with just listening to someone talk about God—I want them to show me.
 Bible journaling allows that outlet for me.
 And don’t ask your grandmother what she thinks, lol.
 Getting the approval of man instead of God to do Bible journaling can cause you to become conflicted in your thoughts.
 Pray about it and follow His lead ONLY.

-5 replies to "So You Don’t Want to Write on the Word…"
+5 thoughts on “So You Don’t Want to Write on the Word…”

 You are awesome.
 Thank you Lord Jesus for helping LaQuisha to overcome the obusive life she was in and channel her talents in worshipping You.